 My role gives a voice to those who may not otherwise be heard, ensuring equality, dignity, purpose and respect are promoted for everyone in a just and equal manner and without exception.

-I joined the Woodleigh team in January 2017 as Receptionist.
+I joined the Woodleigh team in September 2018 as Receptionist.
 I am responsible for greeting visitors, answering the telephone, carrying out various administration duties and being the first point of call.
-I am from an administration background, but also have 3 years’ experience working as a Senior Care Assistant.
-The warm welcome I have received from all staff and residents since starting at Woodleigh has been fantastic and I hope to be part of the Woodleigh family for many years to come.
+I am from a retail and administration background.
+The warm welcome I have received from all staff and residents since starting at Woodleigh has been fantastic - they have welcomed me with open arms and I hope to be part of the Woodleigh family for many years to come.

 From being a Carer and then the Housekeeper I know how an individual’s needs change on a daily basis, so I like to support them in any way possible.
 I like to keep all areas of the home to an exceptional high standard of cleanliness, so that our residents and their families feel cared for and safe when they need it most.
 I take immense pride in my work and I strive to make a difference to both the Resident’s and my colleagues in a warm and friendly home.